brianglass/anastasis/files/tuesday_matins4.md

 Shining with ineffable radiance, Forerunner of Christ, by your active intercession enlighten the hearts of those who devoutly sing your praise.

-Rouse me, who am held fast by the sleep of sloth, Forerunner of Christ, enlightening me with grace, fervently to do GodÂ’s wishes.
+Rouse me, who am held fast by the sleep of sloth, Forerunner of Christ, enlightening me with grace, fervently to do God’s wishes.

 From every hostile affliction rescue us, who have been enriched with you as godlike champion and intercessor before the Master, blest Saint.